Jamextreme140/FNF-PlusEngine-Dev/assets/shared/images/holdCovers/readme.txt

-holdSplash-Vanilla shall be only usable when the RGB is enabled
+holdCover-Vanilla shall be only usable when the RGB is enabled